 Once the dough had been made, I cut off a section to work with.
 The rest was returned to the warm bowl, covered with a clean tea towel and kept away from drafts.

-As this pastry bakes, it caramelises into a deep golden brown.
+As pork pie pastry bakes, it caramelises into a deep golden brown.
 Juices may bubble out of the hole in the top (more about that in a mo) leaving a caramelised top.

 And the best bit, the base becomes almost crispy with caramelisation.

 That is a LOT of caramelisation my friends!
 And it all layers up those flavours into a decadent, savoury treat.